H-DNA/MPiSC/report/chapters/introduction/index.typ

 #import "@preview/subpar:0.2.2"

-This chapter details the motivation for our research topic: "Studying and developing non-blocking distributed MPSC queues", based on which we set out the objectives and scope of this study.
-To summarize, we then come to the formulation of our research question and give a high-level overview of the thesis.
-We end this chapter with a brief description of the structure of the rest of this document.
+This chapter details the motivation for our research topic: "Studying and developing non-blocking distributed MPSC queues" (@motivation), based on which we set out the objectives (@objective) and scope (@scope) of this study.
+To summarize, we then come to the formulation of our research question (@research-question) and the overall contributions of the thesis are listed in @contributions.
+This chapter is ended with a brief description of the structure of the rest of this document.

 == Motivation <motivation>